 Upon completing this program and accumulating at least 250-300 flight hours (which requires working as a flight instructor for 2-3 months), pilots will be well-positioned for the next step.

-Once the flight training and initial 250-300 flight hours are completed, pilots can take a short break (3-4 weeks) before traveling to the UAE to begin assessment preparation with Sharp Aviation, Aerocadet’s direct partner in Dubai.
-Sharp Aviation specializes in flyDubai recruitment preparation and is staffed by active flyDubai B737 captains.
+Once the flight training and initial 250-300 flight hours are completed, pilots can take a short break (1 weeks) and travel to UAE to begin a 3-session flyDubai assessment preparation with Sharp Aviation.
+Sharp Aviation is a Dubai-based consultancy led by airline professionals with operational experience in the region, specializing in various Gulf airlines pilot career consulting services.

-During this phase, candidates will undergo an intensive Boeing 737 type-rating course at Dubai’s CAE facilities, designed specifically to meet flyDubai’s operational requirements.
+This Boeing 737 type-rating course at Dubai’s CAE facilities is not just any B737 type-rating: is has been designed and certified specifically to meet flyDubai’s operational requirements.
 This includes:

 - 18 hours of systems integration training on Boeing 737 Fixed Training Devices (FTDs)